carpentries/carpentries.org/content/support/sponsorship/_index.md

 - ADVOCATE
 {.badges}

-The Carpentries provides a digital icon that can be displayed on sponsor’s website and social media accounts as a way to show support for The Carpentries community.
+The Carpentries provides a digital icon that can be displayed on the sponsor’s website and social media accounts as a way to show support for The Carpentries community.

 ### Newsletter Recognition